Inference in Linear Dyadic Data Models with Network Spillovers: Set-up

-\begin{example}[Dyadic-Robust Variance Estimator] An increasing number of applied researchers, such as \citet{Harmon_et_al-2019} and \citet{Lustig_and_Richmond-2020}, estimate model (\ref{eq:ExogenousRegression:PopulationNetworkRegression_a}) under specification (\ref{eq:ExogenousRegression:PopulationNetworkRegression_b}).
-To conduct inference, these works employ dyadic-robust variance estimators proposed by \citet{Aronow_et_al-2015} and \citet{Tabord-Meehan-2019}, which are given by: { } where $\mathbbm{1}_{m,m'}$ equals one if dyads $m$ and $m'$ are adjacent and zero otherwise.
-Note that the use of the dyadic-robust variance estimator sets cases in which two dyads are not adjacent but connected to zero.
-Note that our estimator (\ref{eq:ExogenousRegression:NetworkVarianceEstimator}) accounting for network spillovers accommodates the correlation across both adjacent and connected dyads,\footnote{See Definition \ref{defn:AdjacentAndConnectedDyads} and the subsequent discussion.
-The choice of kernel and lag-truncation is discussed in Section \ref{sec:NetworkHACVarianceEstimation}.} while the structure of the variance estimator (\ref{eq:ExogenousRegression:Example:Dyadic-RobustVarianceEstimator:Estimator_1}) may not be coherent with the model specification (\ref{eq:ExogenousRegression:PopulationNetworkRegression_b}).
+Note that the use of the dyadic-robust variance estimator sets cases in which two dyads are not adjacent, but connected, to zero.
+Meanwhile, our estimator (\ref{eq:ExogenousRegression:NetworkVarianceEstimator}) accounts for network spillovers by accommodating the correlation across both adjacent and connected dyads.\footnote{See Definition \ref{defn:AdjacentAndConnectedDyads} and the subsequent discussion.
+The choice of kernel and lag-truncation is discussed in Section \ref{subsec:NetworkHACVarianceEstimation}.} As our examples above suggest, the structure of the variance estimator (\ref{eq:ExogenousRegression:Example:Dyadic-RobustVarianceEstimator:Estimator_1}) may not be compatible with indirect spillovers in some settings, which should assume the specification (\ref{eq:ExogenousRegression:PopulationNetworkRegression_b}) instead.
 This suggests that the dyadic-robust variance estimator may be inconsistent when there is cross-sectional dependence along a network over dyads: i.e., when non-adjacent dyads can still affect the correlation structure and outcomes of dyad $m$.\footnote{Clustering estimators may be inappropriate when the correlation structure has network spillovers as in (\ref{eq:ExogenousRegression:PopulationNetworkRegression_b}), because each agent has a complex (i.e., non-separable) structure of connections, reflected in a non-separable network across dyads.
 If the network model features positive spillovers, then the dyadic-robust variance estimator will likely underestimate the true variance, leading to conservative hypothesis testing.
 Meanwhile, it is likely to overstate the true variance when there are negative spillovers.
 We expand on this point in our numerical simulations.} This conjecture is formally proven in Corollary \ref{coro:ExogenousRegression:NetworkHACEstimators:InconsistencyResult} and illustrated in Monte Carlo simulations in Section \ref{sec:MonteCarloSimulation}.
-We note that this is a feature of applying such dyadic-robust variance estimators to network spillovers, and not a feature of those estimators per se. \end{example}
+We note that this is a feature of applying such dyadic-robust variance estimators to network spillovers, and not a feature of those estimators per se. \end{remark}